mvdwetering/aiohuesyncbox/README.rst

 Instantiate the HueSyncBox class and access the API.

-For more details on the API see the official API documentation on https://developers.meethue.com (free registration required)
+For more details on the API see the official API documentation on https://developers.meethue.com

 Examples